iterative/ldb-resources/documentation/Command-summary.md

 `--preserve-paths`

 Instantiate objects preserving full storage paths.
 Only supported for default LDB format (annotation file per every object).

-`--preview [lambda_id]`

-Preview flag instantiates data objects after passing them through a given lambda function (for example, downscaling to specific size for image previews).
-It has no effect if cloud storage does not support object lambdas, or code access point for `lambda_id` was not configured.

 # GET